Arnold J. Toynbee: Russia

 Toynbee was troubled by the Russian Revolution since he saw Russia as a non-Western society and the revolution as a threat to Western society.
 In 1952, he argued that the Soviet Union had been a victim of Western aggression.
 He portrayed the Cold War as a religious competition that pitted a Marxist materialist heresy against the West's spiritual Christian heritage, which had already been foolishly rejected by a secularised West.
 A heated debate ensued, and an editorial in The Times promptly attacked Toynbee for treating communism as a "spiritual force".

+United States

+In his 1962 America and The World Revolution, Toynbee argued that the United States has undergone a fundamental transformation from the "inspirer and leader" of global revolution to the vanguard of a "world-wide anti-revolutionary movement."
+He contends that by prioritizing the defense of its unprecedented industrial wealth and "vested interests," America has abandoned its 1775 mission to adopt a role reminiscent of Imperial Rome or the conservative statesman Metternich—supporting the wealthy minority against the poor majority.
+Ultimately, Toynbee suggests that while the "American shot" continues to incite revolutionary fervor across the globe, the U.S. has become "embarrassed and annoyed" by its own legacy, now finding itself psychologically burdened by the defensive, joyless task of shoring up global inequality against the very forces it originally unleashed.

+Greece, Turkey and the Koraes Chair of Modern Greek and Byzantine History

+Toynbee visited Greece in November 1911.
+According to Richard Clogg, Toynbee "had privately manifested not mere dislike of, but a profound loathing for, the modern inhabitants of the Greek lands", a sentiment which developed extremely intensely and extremely rapidly, just a few days after his visit, since his idealized vision of ancient Greece collided with modern Greek reality.